In The Shadows - Book cover

 The warrior standing next to me shuffled his feet, his eyes focused on the ground and his head ducked in submission.

-My father’s overbearing nature was forcing all of those in our pack to bow in submission, even though that wasn’t his intent.
+My father’s overbearing nature was forcing all of those in our pack to bow in submission, though that wasn’t his intent.

 “What am I supposed to do with you, Cleo?” he demanded, a deep growl in his throat.